Quantum Monte Carlo algorithm for option pricing and its complexity analysis: Setting and Main result

-In step 2, we discretize the coefficients $(\bm{a}_{k,l},b_{k,l})$ of the CPWA payoff function \eqref{eqn: CPWA payoff} onto a grid.
+In step 2, we discretize the coefficients $(\bm{a}_{k,l},b_{k,l})$ of the continuous piecewise affine payoff function \eqref{eqn: CPWA payoff} onto a grid.
 The corresponding parameter $n_2\in \N$ encodes the bounds on the coefficients while the parameter $m_2 \in \N$ encodes the rounding off accuracy level for the coefficients.
-We construct the quantum circuit $\mathcal{R}_h$ that encodes the approximated CPWA payoff in a phase amplitude using controlled $Y$-rotation gates.
+We construct the quantum circuit $\mathcal{R}_h$ that encodes the approximated continuous piecewise affine payoff in a phase amplitude using controlled $Y$-rotation gates.
 The corresponding parameter $\mathfrak{s} \equiv s$ indicates the scaling parameter for the rotation circuit $\mathcal{R}_h$, see Proposition \ref{prop: loading payoff circuit}.
 We account for the errors for approximating the payoff function $h:\R^d_+ \to \R$ and the rotation errors in Proposition \ref{prop: quad-payoff} and Proposition \ref{prop: rotation error}.
 The quantum circuit $\mathcal{A}$ is then defined as the combination (i.e. composition) of the two quantum circuits $\mathcal{P}$ and $\mathcal{R}_h$ which enables us to apply quantum amplitude estimation (QAE) algorithms.

-In step 3, we apply the Modified IQAE algorithm \cite{fukuzawa2022modified} with $\mathcal{A}$ to get an output $\widehat{a} \in [0,1]$.\footnote{We emphasize that the choice of QAE algorithms should not affect the estimated amplitude considerably.} Then in the last step, since the estimated amplitude $\widehat{a}$ given by the Modified IQAE algorithm is between $0$ and $1$, we need to rescale this number to approximate the option price $u(t,x)$.
+In step 3, we apply the Modified IQAE algorithm\footnote{We emphasize that the other QAE algorithms can also be used since the query complexities are essentially similar to \cite{fukuzawa2022modified}, c.f.
+Remark~\ref{remark: circuit Q^kA} Item 4.} \cite{fukuzawa2022modified} with $\mathcal{A}$ to get an output $\widehat{a} \in [0,1]$.
+Then in the last step, since the estimated amplitude $\widehat{a}$ given by the Modified IQAE algorithm is between $0$ and $1$, we need to rescale this number to approximate the option price $u(t,\bm{x})$.
 We account for the QAE error in Proposition \ref{proposition: final error estimate}.